Phantom BC: Relief players

-In pre-season training, Marina Mabrey sustained a right calf injury requiring a minimum of 2-weeks rest.
+In pre-season training, Marina Mabrey sustained a right calf injury requiring a minimum of two weeks rest.
 In response, Phantom signed Natisha Hiedeman to a relief player contract on January 17.
 Hiedeman was reassigned to the Laces on January 27.
-She rejoined Phantom on March 3 due to Sabrina Ionescu's exit from the league due to Ionescu's previously planned Asia tour with Nike.
+She rejoined Phantom on March 3 after Sabrina Ionescu's exit from the league due to Ionescu's previously planned Asia tour with Nike.